 So electricity companies face a triple challenge: (1) are generation inefficiencies contributing to carbon emissions which make wildfires more likely?
 (2) is underinvestment in infrastructure one of the causes of wildfires?
 (3) how vulnerable is their infrastructure as wildfires inexorably increase in size each year?

 Addressing these issues requires investment, and companies with stronger credit ratings are better placed to fund the necessary capital spending.
-This note looks at the credit profile and recent trends for US companies in the electricity sector [please continue below to access full report].
+This note looks at the credit profile and recent trends for US companies in the electricity sector.

 The US Electricity sector consists of more than 500 companies, of which 371 are covered by Consensus Credit Ratings (CCRs).
 Of these, more than 180 are not covered by the main credit rating agencies at the issuer level.

 Figure 1 compares consensus and average agency credit ratings on the 21-category scale.
 The bubble size shows the numbers of legal entities.

 Figure 1: Consensus vs. Agency ratings, US Electricity companies